runtimeerror55/tetris-react-version/README.md

 # to do

-1. smaller board with 20 rows 12 columns
+1. smaller board with 20 rows 8 columns and 15 speed
 2. two game modes infinite time with speed increase at 4min,8min and time limit of 5 min where you need to miximize the score
+3. 60 fps on all different refresh rate displays
+4. removing back button
+5. deleting sound files,images
+6. transiton animation

 ## key functionalities